 It was Saturday morning, a week later, and we were facing the heartbreaking task of saying “Good-bye” to our beautiful 13-year-old dog.
 He had been my constant companion as I checked on butterflies and gathered Milkweed for caterpillars throughout the Summer.
 Now, as Autumn approached, his heart was failing, and his body was wearing out.
-I laid with him on the floor and held him as he took his last breaths.
+I rested with him on the floor, and held him as he took his last breaths.

 Amazingly, outside the door, one last tiny, late-emerging Butterfly sat drying, and readying itself for a long trip.
 It was smaller than its already-departed friends, and it spent a bit longer than the others preparing for flight, but seemed quite capable of feeding and exercising its wings.